#Connect WhatsApp to Claude and ChatGPT with MCP Server

 moltflow_send_message— Send a WhatsApp message (text, to any chat ID)moltflow_list_chats— List recent conversationsmoltflow_get_chat_messages— Read message history for a chat

-moltflow_list_monitored_groups— List groups you're tracking for leadsmoltflow_list_available_groups— List all WhatsApp groups your session belongs tomoltflow_add_monitored_group— Start monitoring a group for keywordsmoltflow_list_custom_groups— List your custom contact groupsmoltflow_create_custom_group— Create a new custom group for targetingmoltflow_add_custom_group_members— Add contacts to a custom group
+moltflow_list_monitored_groups— List groups you're tracking for leadsmoltflow_list_available_groups— List all WhatsApp groups your session belongs tomoltflow_add_monitored_group— Start monitoring a group for keywordsmoltflow_get_group_messages— Get messages from a monitored group with AI analysis (intent, lead score, confidence)moltflow_list_custom_groups— List your custom contact groupsmoltflow_create_custom_group— Create a new custom group for targetingmoltflow_add_custom_group_members— Add contacts to a custom group

 Leads (2 tools)